FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/login-with-twitter-using-oauth.md

 ---
 layout: advice
-title: "Login with Twitter using OAuth v1 and Java"
+title: "Login with Twitter using OAuth v1"
 description: "Twitter doesn't make it easy to build an OAuth v1 login with Java.
 Here's how we did it for FusionAuth."
 author: Daniel DeGroff
 categories: oauth